influitive/influitive-crafters/_posts/2015-10-20-web-scraping-and-apis.md

 There are few key things we need to note in here:
 * The data is paginated which means that we will need to extract the number of pagination links and iterate over them to obtain the data from each page.
 * Each row within the ```tbody``` maps to an individual's information although the structure is not 100% consistent because the ```university``` and the  ```title``` are wrapped inside span tags.
 So we will need to account for that in our script.
-* Finally, since we want to store all the data in our database, everytime we iterate over a full row we probably want to create a ```Staff``` record.
+* Finally, since we want to store all the data in our database, every time we iterate over a full row we probably want to create a ```Staff``` record.

 With this in mind we can proceed and write the following web scraper.